bodand/Mana-Doc/README.md

             </table>
     </div>

-    The pipes are used to separate the columns in the table.
+    The T<> format codes are used to separate the columns in the table.
+If they contain any text it is silently ignored.

+    If the rows contain different number of columns, the look of the table is implementation defined.
+HTML will probably look acceptable (because browsers are used to rendering irredeemably broken HTML), while man will probably break badly.

 # AUTHOR